bedlan/tartu-spring-school-R-workshop-2022/README.md

   * Make sure the *Install dependencies* box is checked (☑︎) so that all the packages that are part of the tidyverse package will be installed as well.

 The tidyverse package is big, so installing it might take some time.
-But once it's installed you only have to load it, which is much quicker.
+While it is installing you will see lots of text scrolling past in the console window of RStudio.
+Once the tidyverse package is installed you only have to load it, which is much quicker.
+To test that it has been installed properly, type `libary(tidyverse)` into the console window.
+If it works you will see messages about **Attaching packages** and **Conflicts**.
+If you see a scary red massage starting *Error: package or namespace load failed for ‘tidyverse’* then the installation has failed.
+This usually happens because R was already installed on your computer a long time ago, and the version is too old to support the current version of tidyverse.
+You will probably need to start again at the top with reinstalling all the software.

 - The course homepage also has a list of useful R cheatsheets.
 You can download these [from